 The shift to ISO/IEC 27001:2022 isn’t just a routine update.
-It’s a response to today’s real-world threats: cloud breaches, remote work risks, and supply chain attacks.
-The control structure has been streamlined, 11 new controls introduced, and a more risk-adaptive approach is now the norm.
+It’s a direct response to today’s real-world threats cloud breaches, remote work risks, and supply chain attacks.
+The control structure has been streamlined, 11 new controls introduced, and a more risk-adaptive approach is now the standard expectation for certification bodies and auditors alike.

-This guide gives you a tactical breakdown of ISO 27001:2013 vs ISO 27001:2022, with clear side-by-side comparisons, mapping tables, and a recovery plan if you’re behind.
-Whether you’re mid-transition or haven’t started at all, this is your critical playbook.
+This guide gives you a tactical breakdown of ISO 27001:2013 vs ISO 27001:2022, with clear side-by-side comparisons, mapping tables, and a practical recovery plan if you’re behind.
+Whether you’re mid-transition or haven’t started yet, this is your playbook for getting back on track.

 - Core Differences